GPGN268/SP2025-FP08-Kilauea-Volcano-Emissions-Analysis/README.md

 This project will analyze geohazards associated with the Kīlauea volcano.
 The analysis will specifically focus on lava-flow-induced hazards.

 ### Some introductory background information:
 Kīlauea is an active shield volcano on the island of Hawaii.
 It is one of the world's most active volcanoes.
-It stems off of Mauna Loa, another large shield volcano in the area.
+It stems from Mauna Loa, another large shield volcano in the area.
 It presents as a basaltic volcano.
 It most recently erupted in June 2024.
 [1]

 ### Problem statement, question(s) and/or objective(s):
 How are the size/volumes of lava flows and lava plumes related?